This post may contain affiliate links. Please read our disclosure policy.

 What is the #1 superfood?

-What is a good superfood shake?
+What is a good superfood smoothie?

 You can add many superfoods to almost any smoothie, no need for a special shake!
 Yet start with these recipes: honey turmeric smoothie, yogurt smoothie, probiotic smoothie, sauerkraut juice smoothie, cilantro smoothie, chocolate protein shake, orange superfood smoothie.